Azure/terraform-azurerm-avm-res-network-routeserver/README.md

 ### <a name="input_bgp_connections"></a> [bgp\_connections](#input\_bgp\_connections)

-Description: A map of bgp connections to make on each route server.
+Description: A map of bgp connections to make on each route server."
+- `<map key>` - An arbitrary map key to differentiate each instance of the map.
+  - `name` - (Required) - The name to use for the bgp connection
+  - `peer_asn` - (Required) - The ASN for the peer NVA
+  - `peer_ip` - (Required) - The IP address for the peer NVA

 Type: